rmcmillan34/Project-PWN/README.md

 The project is structured into several directories, each focusing on a specific aspect of the cyber range home lab setup.

 - **`/hardware_build`**
-  - This directory contains information and guides pertaining to my chosen hardware configuration, including details about the components selected, and the setup process
+  - This directory contains information and guides about my chosen hardware configuration, including details about the components selected and the build and configuration process

 - **`/proxmox_configuration`**
-  - Here, you'll find instructions and configurations specifically tailored for Proxmox setup.
+  - Here, you'll find instructions and configurations tailored for Proxmox setup.
 This includes installation guides, networking setup, and storage configurations.

 - **`/truenas_configuration`**
   - Within this directory, you'll find information regarding TrueNAS configuration, covering installation, setup, and essential configurations.